Sean Lock Comedy Award

-The Sean Lock Comedy Award is an annual award created by Channel 4 in 2023, which is awarded to the best new writer or performer that embodies "alternative comedic spirit of Sean and Channel 4."
+The Sean Lock Comedy Award is an annual award created by Channel 4 in 2023, awarded to the best new writer or performer who embodies the "alternative comedic spirit of Sean and Channel 4".

-Recipients of the award receive £5,000 to support their performing work as well as a £1,000 commission to create a comedy script from Channel 4.
-Winners also receive support and mentoring sessions from Channel 4's commissioning teams and comedy department.
+Recipients of the award receive £5,000 to support their performing work, plus a £1,000 commission from Channel 4 to create a comedy script.
+Winners receive support and mentoring sessions from Channel 4's commissioning teams and comedy department.

-The award was created to honour the memory of Sean Lock, who passed away from cancer in 2021.
+The award was created to honour the memory of Sean Lock, who died from cancer in 2021.
 Fellow comedian and close friend Bill Bailey worked closely with Channel 4 to create the award.
-Bailey said, "I am delighted that Channel 4 have created The Sean Lock Comedy Award.
+Bailey said, "I am delighted that Channel 4 have created the Sean Lock Comedy Award.
 It's a way to honour Sean's memory and to inspire others to pursue their own unique comic brilliance."

 The inaugural winner of the award in 2023 was Eric Rushton.
-The following year, the award was given to Harriet Dyer.
+The following year, the award was given to Harriet Dyer, and in 2025 it went to Tom Towelling.